WayneDW/WayneDW.github.io/_posts/2024-03-09-neraul-ode.md

 where the first equality follows by Eq.\eqref{ODE} and the two inequalities follow by Jensen’s inequality.
 The second equality holds since Law($\mathrm{X}_t$)=Law($\mathrm{Z}_t$).
 The nice property also motivates to iterate this procedure to keep reducing the transport cost.

 Nevertheless, straight interpolation is a necessary condition for optimal transport when the transport cost is the Euclidean distance {% cite Optimal_transport %}, but it is not sufficient because the couplings $(\mathrm{Z}_0, \mathrm{Z}_1)$ are also subject to optimize.
-This also brings another question, is straight-line flow always the go-to choice for more general cost functions?

 #### More general cost functions